semaphoreci/docs/docs/examples/netlify-continuous-deployment.md

     --file ~/.netlify/config.json:/home/semaphore/.netlify/config.json
 ```

-To see the secrets stored on Semaphore:
+To see the secrets stored on Semaphore enter the following command:

 ``` bash
 $ sem get secrets
 ```

-## Launch your first deployment
+## Launching your first deployment

 The workflow will start as soon as the changes are pushed to your
-repository:
+repository, as shown below:

 ``` bash
 $ git add .semaphore/production-deploy-netlify.yml